QuickBooks vs Xero | A Detailed Comparison by GetApp

-The choice of which is the best accounting software (QuickBooks vs Xero) is dependent on five major factors.
+The choice of which accounting software is the best (QuickBooks vs. Xero) is dependent on five major factors.
 Take, for instance, a multinational business that will likely use different accounting software than a law firm.
-That said – company size impacts how popular a certain accounting software solution is.
-More all so, geography also plays a role.
+That said, company size impacts how popular a certain accounting software solution is.
+More importantly, geography also plays a role.

 QuickBooks vs Xero Analysis was carried out by GetApp